 And the consulting market for the majority of the globe is already well beyond the $1 billion mark.

 With all that market space and business opportunity available, you may want to consider starting your own.

 These days, it can be as simple as 1:1 coaching sessions via virtual video meetings, or it can be as hands-on as expansive as offering corporate level clients group or team consulting.

-Either way, the digital space makes earning money as a coach far easier than it used to be.
+Either way, the digital space makes earning money as a life coach, or any kind of coach for that matter, far easier than it used to be.

 Sabrina Philipp is a successful online business coach who figured out how to make six figures a year at age 23.

 After college Sabrina headed to Bali with a one-way ticket, determined to earn a full-time income with only her passion, a business idea, and the internet.